smithjd/sql-pet/docs/03-learning-goals-use-cases.md

 # Learning Goals and Use Cases

+At the end of this chapter, you will be able to
+* Understand the importance of integrating R with databases using Docker.
+* Understand the learning goals that you will have achieved by end of the tutorial.
+* Learn the structure of the database and understand many use cases that can apply to you.

 ## Context: Why integrate R with databases using Docker?
 (03)

 * Large data stores in organizations are stored in databases that have specific access constraints and  structural characteristics.